 Performance specialist Betsy Polatin has helped many singers overcome anxiety and the feeling that, regardless of how hard they try, they can never quite nail a performance.
-She is teaming up with psychologist Dr Peter Levine for Trauma and the Performing Artist, a two day workshop to be held in London.

 Early in her career Betsy Polatin was confounded by the students at the top institutions where she was teaching.
 Many were blessed with amazing voices but were unable to fully express themselves.